-Startups should read this checklist before they go “whale hunting” for big partners
+Startups should read this checklist before they go ‘whale hunting’ for big partners

 What happens if this doesn’t work out?
 It’s easy to visualize success, but what happens if the deal doesn’t lead anywhere?
 In this scenario, imagine the big tech company decides to change its priorities and abandons the initiative.
 SaaS startups face a similar failure mode when they go to great lengths to impress big companies during pilot programs only to see their project die due to lack of interest.
 When considering a high-risk, high-reward partnership, founders need to spend time envisioning a gruesome demise.

-● What will your pitch be for a bridge round of financing when you have no revenue, you just came up short during a prolonged engagement with the best possible customer in your industry?
+- What will your pitch be for a bridge round of financing when you have no revenue and you just came up short during a prolonged engagement with the best possible customer in your industry?

-● How will you reassure your most talented team members that you know what you’re doing when the deal fails, and capital is running short?
+- How will you reassure your most talented team members that you know what you’re doing when the deal fails and capital is running short?

 How well do you understand the Big Company?
 Founders with little exposure to big companies are susceptible to misreading cues.
 My partner Eric Paley wrote about how entrepreneurs regularly misread their likelihood of getting funding from VCs, and the pattern is similar with this kind of business development deal.